 You’ve decided that building a classroom library is a priority.
 Inexpensive book finds are a must!
 Cheap books for classroom library can be found.

 Honestly, for years building a classroom library was never on my radar.
-I’ve been fortunate to always teach at a school with a library and thought it was sufficient.
+I’ve been fortunate to always teach with a school library and thought it was sufficient.
 With my older grade levels, I didn’t think of building a high school classroom library.

-A few years ago, Twitter and Instagram expanded my understanding of why high school teachers should have a classroom library.
-Schools asked students to read for pleasure.
+A few years ago, Twitter and Instagram expanded my understanding of why high school teachers should cultivate literacy skills with independent reading.
+Schools asked students to read for pleasure— no matter the age group.
 Research showed the power of students choosing their own books.
-The combination of these forces made me question why my hypothetically empty shelves.
+The combination of these forces made me question my hypothetically empty shelves.

 How can I find books inexpensively?

-I know that some teachers have always had classroom libraries, but from my experience secondary teachers building classroom libraries was a new experience.
-The process of building a classroom library was a complete trial and error experience.
+I know that some teachers have always had classroom libraries, but from my experience, secondary teachers building classroom libraries was a new experience.
+The process of building a classroom library was trial and error for me.

 Overall, I searched for books and found success!
 For three years, I’ve built my classroom library, and I’m proud of what I’ve accomplished.

-Below, I’ve written about eight places I found books for my classroom library.
+Below, I’ve written about eight places I found books for my class library.

 Dollar stores.